-Although you might not be blown away by their incredible height or dramatic cliff like positions, they are a pretty iconic monument of the island and actually have lots of amazing history to learn from.
+Although you might not be blown away by their incredible height or dramatic cliff-like positions, they are a pretty iconic monument of the island and actually have lots of amazing history to learn from.

-The windmills are situated on the coastline within Mykonos Town itself and easily seen when you’re here.
+The windmills are situated on the coastline within Mykonos Town itself and are easily seen when you’re here.